 For SLAs specific to each contractor, please see:

 Entering into a SLA with a supplier for Category A gives you an opportunity to negotiate additional services through the contract, or may assist with attracting a greater discount on CUA products.
 For example, some suppliers may be willing to offer a further discount to the CUA price should you enter an agreement to purchase from that supplier as a sole supplier.

 All SLAs should be established within the boundaries of the CUA.
 This means that the SLA will fall under the CUA terms and conditions and within the timeframe of the CUA.
 Do not agree or sign any alternative terms and conditions and do not agree to enter into a contract with the supplier beyond the term of the contract.

-The contract manager is available to provide advice on how to complete an SLA.
+The>contract manager (listed in the right column) is available to provide advice on how to complete an SLA.